 What is Working from Home Tax Relief?

-As a freelancer working from home, you can claim back part of the expenses associated with having a home office to reduce your tax bill.
+As a sole trader working from home, you can claim back part of the expenses associated with having a home office to reduce your tax bill.
 HMRC refers to this as the ‘use home as office’ allowance.
 This calculator will help you figure out how much you can reasonably claim.

 How to calculate your Work from Home allowance